npm/rfcs/accepted/0000-validate-signatures.md

 window, meaning all versions created within the window have two signatures in the `signatures` array
-- Update the expiry on the old public key in `registry.npmjs.org/.well-known/npm-signature-keys` to 1-3 months from now
+- Update the expiry on the old public key in `registry.npmjs.org/-/npm/v1/keys` to 1-3 months from now
-- Stop signing new releases using the old key but keep the pubic key in the CLI and at the `registry.npmjs.org/.well-known/npm-signature-keys` URL
+- Stop signing new releases using the old key but keep the pubic key in the CLI and at the `registry.npmjs.org/-/npm/v1/keys` URL

-The `verify-signatures` should check that the version created time is within the `expires` time set on the public key.
+The `audit signatures` should check that the version created time is within the `expires` time set on the public key.

 ### Supporting third-party npm registries signing packages